adcm2292/dsc-phase-1-project-online/README.md

 # Creating Movies in 2020

 Welcome!
-In this repo I present my EDA performed looking to answer the question "WHAT TYPE OF FILMS TO CREATE?
+In this repo I present an EDA performed looking to answer the question "WHAT TYPE OF FILMS TO CREATE?"

 In the "notebooks" folder you will find a total of five notebooks containing my work.

-I focused my exploration on the genres, finances and people's preference.
+I focused my exploration on the genres, finances and people's preferences.
 Also patterns, over outliers.
 There's only one Avatar or one Titanic.

 Please see index below: